USNavalResearchLaboratory/gpsLogger/README.md

            (Note that if the delta(systemTime, gpsTime) is greater than or equal to one second, "gpsLogger" will force the time to hard adjust)

+pps      - cause "gpsLogger" to wait for pulse-per-second
+          (PPS) signal on the serial port DCD (or optionally the CTS) pin.

+cts      - cause "gpsLogger" to use clear-to-send (CTS) signal
+           for PPS signal instead of default DCD pin.

+invert   - By default, "gpsLogger" waits for a low-to-hi transition
+           of the PPS signal for pulse detection.
+The "invert" option here inverts this logic to look for a hi-to-low transition instead.

 gps35    - cause "gpsLogger" to send configuration sentence
           for Garmin GPS-35 units to turn on PPS operation.